CrisHY1995/StereoPIFu_Code/README.md

 <span id="Building_Evaluation"></span>
 ## Building Evaluation Data
 ### Preliminary
-Run the following script to compile & generate the relevant python module, which is used to render left/right color/depth/mask images from textured/colored mesh.
+Run the following script to compile & generate the relevant python module, which is used to render left/right color/depth/mask images from the textured/colored mesh.
 ```bash
 cd GenEvalData
 bash build.sh